-- Add dijon mustard and Worcestershire.
+- Add Dijon mustard and Worcestershire sauce.

 - Once the cheese sauce is perfectly smooth pour over macaroni.
 I like to make so much sauce that it looks like a borderline soup.
-The pasta will quickly absorb the sauce in the oven so be suer to toss so all of the noodles are incorporated.
+The pasta will quickly absorb the sauce in the oven so be sure to toss so all of the noodles are incorporated.

-Once ready to serve, slowly pop open your springform pan and slice the casserole as it it were a cheescake.
+Once your homemade pulled pork mac and cheese is ready to serve, slowly pop open the springform pan and slice the casserole as it it were a cheesecake.
 Your guests will gawk with glee at each mouthwatering layer!